-Chapter 7 & 13 Bankruptcy Attorney in Redford
+Chapter 7 & 13 Bankruptcy Attorneys in Redford Township, Michigan

 Bankruptcy law has become more complicated in recent years.
 You deserve a lawyer who is familiar with the new bankruptcy rules, and one who has a rock solid foundation in handling difficult bankruptcy cases in the Michigan Federal Bankruptcy Court.

 John Keenan is a bankruptcy attorney, who has been practicing in the Bankruptcy Court since 1982.
 In the past 30+ years he has handled countless bankruptcy cases.
 He knows how to get you through the process as painlessly as possible, so you can get on with your life.

 A Chapter 7 Bankruptcy is generally for non-homeowners or for homeowners without a lot of equity in their home.
 It allows you to virtually erase your unsecured debt and get on with your life.